Skip to content

 • College Certification Form

-We require a College Certification form from your 1L law school by the application deadline.
-Admitted transfer students must submit College Certification forms from all previously attended post-secondary institutions.
+We require a College Certification form from your 1L law school to review your application.

 • Interview